chirpstack/chirpstack-ansible-playbook/README.md

 ### Configuration

-1. Create a new Ubuntu 16.04.x image and make sure that you can ssh to this machine using public-key authentication.
+1. Create a new Ubuntu 16.04.x instance and make sure that from your own machine on which Ansible is installed, you can ssh to this machine using public-key authentication (e.g. `ssh user@ip`).

-2. Make sure Python is installed (`sudo apt-get install python`)
+2. Make sure Python is installed (`sudo apt-get install python`) on the target instance.

-3. Configure a DNS record for your image and wait until this record resolves to your IP address.
+3. Configure a DNS record for your target instance and wait until this record resolves to your IP address.
 This is required in case you configured LetsEncrypt.
 You can skip this step when not using LetsEncrypt ( `accept_letsencrypt_tos: False` in `loraserver_hosts.yml`).

-4. Copy the `inventory.example` file to `inventory` and replace `example.com` with the hostname created in step 2.
+4. Copy the `inventory.example` inside this repository to `inventory` and replace `example.com` with the hostname created in step 2.

-5. Copy the `group_vars/loraserver_hosts.example.yml` to
-   `group_vars/loraserver_hosts.yml` and change the settings where needed.
+5. Copy the `group_vars/loraserver_hosts.example.yml` inside this repository to `group_vars/loraserver_hosts.yml` and change the settings where needed.

 See also the following links for more documentation: